Minimalist & Frugal Birthday Party Ideas

 Nature: One of My Favorite Things About America

-People always ask if I’m scared.
+People always ask if I’m scared while Kayaking but honestly.
 I’m not.
 We keep our distance, they keep theirs, and after a few minutes you forget about them entirely and just enjoy the quiet water and surrounding nature.

 No pressure.